 The IRO will send you a written notice of its decision within 45 days (or, for an expedited review, within three business days after the date NCDOI received your external review request.
-If the IRO's decision is to reverse the non-certification, the State Health Plan will, within three business days (or, for an expedited
+If the IRO's decision is to

 The IRO's external review decision is binding on the State Health Plan and you, except to the extent you may have other remedies available under applicable federal or state law.
 You may not file a subsequent request for an external review involving the same non-certification for which you have already received an external review decision.